Sports news in 'Hay Partido', streaming

 Video

-The editor-in-chief of Sports, Joan Josep Pallàs, and the journalists Sergio Heredia and Juan Bautista Martínez, analyze sports news every Monday in ‘There is a game’.
+Journalists Sergio Heredia and Juan Bautista Martínez analyze sports news this Monday in ‘There is a game’.

-This weekly section will keep readers informed about the most relevant events of the weekend, while offering a detailed analysis of expectations for sporting events in the coming days.
+This weekly section keeps readers informed about the most relevant events of the weekend, while offering a detailed analysis of expectations for sporting events in the coming days.

 Show comments